Drove a truck for eleven years.

 Small roster, on purpose.

 If I'm juggling too many trucks, somebody's getting a cold shoulder on a Tuesday afternoon.
-I keep the book small so every carrier gets real attention.
+I keep the book small enough that every carrier gets real attention and I can keep their preferences in my head, not in a CRM.

 No contracts.